mray0256-jpg/Procedural-Planet-Generator/README.md

 - Adding a player and potential gameplay elements

 ## Future Improvements
 There are many improvements that could be made, but the most glaring to me is the lack of object-oriented-ness.
-My own knowledge of object-oriented programming is lacking, but constantly growing, especially as my college career goes on.
+My own knowledge of object-oriented programming is rudimentary, but constantly growing, especially as my college career goes on.
 Another significant improvement is optimization (tessellation, culling, etc.).
+Thanks for reading!
+If you noticed any mistakes or would like to contact me, please email me at mray0256@gmail.com.
+Have a nice day!

 ## Sources & Inspirations
 - Outer Wilds Technical Presentation: [Hosted by Unity](https://www.youtube.com/watch?v=Ww12q6HsmJA)